 Which leads us to perhaps the biggest thing you don’t know about Kat Robichaud.
 Always one of her season’s most approachable artists, she’s been slightly misjudged since her departure, and she wants to set the record straight – she has nothing but good things to say about her time on The Voice.

 “I’m so excited to move forward with my career, and I certainly don’t want to get typecast [as] ‘Kat from The Voice‘.
 I want to push past that and be known as Kat Robichaud, like Carrie Underwood or Kelly Clarkson,” she said.
 “But that’s not to say that I’m ever going to forget what The Voice did for me.

 “Every single person that works on that show, they have very big hearts and they were very good to me.
 I never felt like a number when I was on the show.
 I always felt like I mattered, even when I was eliminated.
 They took care of me and they made me feel special,” she reflected.
 “I will always love and support that show and the people who are on it.
 I loved every second of it.”
 We loved having her, and we’re excited to hear what she does next.

 You can donate to Kat’s Kickstarter until March 5 by visiting her campaign page (https://www.kickstarter.com/projects/katrobichaud/kat-robichauds-debut-album).
 You can also follow her on Twitter (@katrowbeeshow) and Facebook (facebook.com/katrowbeeshow).

 The Voice returns to NBC on Monday, February 24; for more on the show and all of its past artists, you can visit our sister site (bigredchairs.com) and follow us on Twitter (@bigredchairs).

-(c)2013 Brittany Frederick/Big Red Chairs.
-Excerpts appear at Starpulse and Examiner with permission.
+(c)2014 Brittany Frederick.
+Appears at Starpulse and Examiner with permission.
 All rights reserved.
 No reproduction permitted.
-Visit my official website and follow me on Twitter at @bigredchairs.
+Visit my official website and follow me on Twitter at @tvbrittanyf.